heberlevi/hello-World/README.md

 # hello-World
-A simple training on the platform
+A simple training on the GitHUB platform.

+It is my journey beginner at the development world.

+Let'go!